MLH-Fellowship/project-22-sum-23-hipyasite-ashley-angel/README.md

-# Production Engineering - Week 1 - Portfolio Site
+# Production Engineering - Week 1 - HipYaSite

-Welcome to the MLH Fellowship!
-During Week 1, you'll be working with Flask to build a portfolio site.
-This site will be the foundation for activities we do in future weeks so spend time this week making it your own and reflect your personality!
+for the hackathon we had to build a portfolio site.
+The templated site contains a home page with with our education and projects, an about me page and a hobbies page.
+The hobbies page implements a maps api to display the interesting places that we have been to.

 ## Tasks

-Once you've got your portfolio downloaded and running using the instructions below, you should attempt to complete the following tasks.

-For each of these tasks, you should create an [Issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/about-issues) and work on them in a new [branch](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-branches).
-When the task has been completed, you should open a [Pull Request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) and get another fellow in your pod to give you feedback before merging it in.

-*Note: Make sure to include a link to the Issue you're working on inside of your Pull Request so your reviewer knows what you're working on!*

 ### GitHub Tasks
 - [x] Create Issues for each task below